meergo/analytics-go/Readme.md

 package main

 import (
-    "github.com/rudderlabs/analytics-go/v4"
+    "github.com/open2b/analytics-go"
 )

 func main() {
-    // Instantiates a client to use send messages to the RudderStack API.
+    // Instantiates a client to send messages to the Meergo API.

     // Use your write key in the below placeholder: